 from the Department for International Development (DFID).
 The review

-The review concludes that the best option is the provision of non-budget support
+concludes the best option to be: provision of non-budget support

 The report makes the following recommendations:

 - DFID should reach a definitive and agreed position with the Ministry

 of Health (MOH) concerning the reasons for the non-achievement of the

 existing sector budget support (SBS) performance targets and make an

 assessment of when/if these targets can actually be achieved.